Jump to the content

 Young refugees can test their skills in car mechanics, in which wood and metal processing and in the electrics can test and discover new work areas.
 As soon as the bus is ready for use, refugees can be offered to profession and education directly in front of the immigration office or before your accommodation initial advice on residence and social law.

-"We would like to draw the attention that we are currently receiving on children in need," says Greta.
-“You have them much more necessary than we do.
-We think Terre Des Hommes does a great job that we are happy to support. ”
+"We want to direct the attention we're currently receiving to children in need," says Greta.
+"They need it much more than we do.
+We think Terre des Hommes is doing great work, which we're very happy to support."

 Donation form

-Your contact person at Terre Des Hommes
+Your contact at Terre des Hommes

 Ana Jacinto